EffectOrientedProgramming/book/Chapters/05_Testing.md

 ```
 The `String` argument to `test` is displayed in the test report.

-Note that the final expression is the assertion `assertTrue`.
+Note that the final expression is the `Assertion` `assertTrue`.
 Because of its power and flexibility, you'll probably use `assertTrue` most of the time.
-However, there are numerous other assertions in the [test library](https://effectorientedprogramming.com/resources/zio/test-assertion-library).
+However, there are numerous other `Assertion`s in the [test library](https://effectorientedprogramming.com/resources/zio/test-assertion-library).

 For this book we've created an abbreviation, so our examples will instead look like this: